 Since Ableton encourages its users to be total monsters by punching your pads to achieve intensity depending on the music bank you choose this chunk of plastic keeps the board from warping on the inside.
 Since it doesn’t really provide any feedback as your pressing the buttons everyone that has tried to use the Ableton Push always slams on the pads hard.
 Also once you remove the metal backing off of your Ableton Push there will be two long strips of plastic that can simply be removed from the front and back.

 Now we can finally remove the motherboard.
 Unscrew the insane amount of screws that hold the board in place.
 You are probably asking why so many screws?
-There’s laptops which use less screws to keep motherboards in place.
+There are laptops that use fewer screws to keep motherboards in place.
 And the answer is the sensors on the Ableton Push.
 They need to be as flat as possible.
 Any warping from the board may cause a pad or key to misfire.
 Be especially careful with the edge connectors highlighted in yellow.
-Much like a laptop they are held in by some very fragile clips.
+Much like a laptop, they are held in by some very fragile clips.
 Breaking those clips could render your Ableton Push unusable as the connectors would never seat properly inside.
-Once you have removed ever screw from the unit you can lift the board from the bottom of the unit facing you and pull up.
-You will not be able to pull up from the front facing away from you as the USB, power, and aux jacks are wrapped around the plastic.
+Once you have removed every screw from the unit you can lift the board from the bottom of the unit facing you and pull up.
+You will not be able to pull up from the front-facing away from you like the USB, power, and aux jacks are wrapped around the plastic.
 However with a little bit of tilting they come out very easily.

 The culprit: Bad USB Connector.